-Chronic pain is a persistent pain that adversely affects your well-being, level of function, and quality of life.
-It can be the result of an injury or infection, or there may be an ongoing cause of pain.
+Chronic pain is persistent pain that adversely affects your well-being, level of function, and quality of life for more than 3 to 6 months.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.